Bridge Collapse Accident: 20+ Crew Members Stranded for 7 Weeks

 They are unable to contact the people they want to, or see photos of their kids before bedtime.
 It's a very unfortunate circumstance.

-According to The Independent, Darrell Wilson from Synergy Marine Group mentioned that the 21 men were provided with brand new cell phones to use.
+According to The Independent, Darrell Wilson from Synergy Marine Group mentioned that the 21 men were provided with new cell phones to use.

 However, it currently remains unclear why the devices were seized.
 It's also unknown when the 21 individuals will be able to leave the ship.